Researchers

 Through its research grants program, the CLF has supported the work of Canada’s leading researchers and scientists.
 The CLF is proud to have played an indispensable role in several important scientific breakthroughs including the discovery of genes responsible for Wilson’s Disease and hemochromatosis as well as various new treatments for hepatitis C and other forms of liver disease.

-Research Operating Grant Competition
+2024 Research Grant Competition

 Please check back to this page or follow us on social media for future announcements.